Angela Nikolakakos, LLM – Chair

 Toronto, Ontario

-She earned a Master of Laws degree from Osgoode Hall Law School, a Bachelor of Laws degree from the University of Windsor and a Bachelor of Commerce degree from the University of Toronto.
-She also holds a certificate in Regulatory Compliance and Legal Risk Management for Financial Institutions from Osgoode Hall Law School.
+Beyond her professional responsibilities, Angela is deeply dedicated to community service.
+She has held leadership roles with several organizations, including serving as a director of Women General Counsel Canada and as President of the Hellenic Canadian Lawyers Association.
+Angela holds a Master of Laws from Osgoode Hall Law School, a Bachelor of Laws from the University of Windsor, and a Bachelor of Commerce from the University of Toronto.
+She has also completed a certificate in Regulatory Compliance and Legal Risk Management for Financial Institutions from Osgoode Hall.
+Balancing a legal career with an active family life and a commitment to causes close to her heart, Angela exemplifies leadership with purpose.

 Claudio Grossi